mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/2-setup/1CXH-storage-policies/README.md

 #### Description

-This job will create the storage classes with the properties supported by OpenEBS.
+This job will create storage classes with the properties supported by OpenEBS.

 #### Prerequisites